-Palm Springs Aerial Tram Open For Independence Day Holiday
+Palm Springs Aerial Tram Open for Independence Day Holiday

-PALM SPRINGS (CNS) – The Palm Springs Aerial Tramway will operate on a modified schedule July 3 and July 4 for the Independence Day holiday, officials announced Monday.
+PALM SPRINGS (CNS) – The Palm Springs Aerial Tramway will operate on a modified schedule Monday and Tuesday for the Independence Day holiday.

 For both days, the first tram up will be at 8 a.m. and the last tram down will be at 9:30 p.m., officials said.
 Tram cars depart at least every 30 minutes.